tolitius/mongodb-write-performance-playground/README.markdown

 A simple playground where a mongo-java-driver and a mongo-c-driver are used to INSERT X number of "some" records into MongoDB.

-+ On a Java side can be run with [MongoKiller](https://github.com/anatoly-polinsky/mongodb-write-performance-playground/blob/master/java/src/main/java/org/dotkam/killer/MongoKiller.java).
++ On a Java side can be run with [MongoKiller](https://github.com/anatoly-polinsky/mongodb-write-performance-playground/blob/master/java/src/main/java/org/dotkam/killer/MongoKiller.java)
 + Relies on [mongo_killer.yaml](https://github.com/anatoly-polinsky/mongodb-write-performance-playground/blob/master/java/src/main/resources/mongo_killer.yaml) config by default, but a custom config may be provided though a "--config" parameter
-+ Can be run against a single MongoDB instance (MongoS or MongoD), as well as multiple MongoDB instances by specifying "--multiple-hosts" parameter
++ Can be run against a single MongoDB instance (MongoS or MongoD), as well as multiple MongoDB instances by specifying hosts in YAML config and running with a "--multiple-hosts" parameter

 ### Things tried here: